 Rodentiaphilia is Alive and Well throughout America…

 Rodentiaphilia (the love of rodents, rats included) is fairly common today.
-The author knows this first hand, because he is often called to homes infested with rats and asked to conduct a control program that leaves the rodents unscathed.
+The authors know this first hand, because they are often called to homes infested with rats and asked to conduct a control program that leaves the rodents unscathed.
 Some just want the rats captured in live traps and relocated to wilderness areas, while others intentionally limit the control — specifically out of respect for the safety of the rodents — to sealing their homes and businesses to keep rats and mice out, while happily leaving them otherwise free to roam anywhere they like, outside.

 That’s not what the lady mentioned above did, mind you.
 She simply relied on the company that sealed her home to do the right thing.
 To them, “the right thing” meant simply sealing the rats out of her house without worrying about eliminating them from the yard.
 That’s different from cases where a homeowner insists on having “rat control” carried out that way.

-When the author meets with such homeowners, he responds by asking questions.
-In some cases the answers tell him the homeowner has concerns that have nothing to do with a love for rodents, but much of the time it does.
+When the authors meet with such homeowners, we respond by asking questions.
+In some cases the answers tell us the homeowner has concerns that have nothing to do with a love for rodents, but much of the time it does.
 It bears examining why rodentiaphilia afflicts so many.
-The reasons why, though, are not hard to uncover: the entertainment industry has played a crucial role in encouraging that mindset.
+The reasons why, though, are not hard to uncover.
+The entertainment industry has played a crucial role in encouraging that mindset.

 The Influence of Willard, Ben, Micky, Minnie, and Mighty Mouse…

 Rodentiaphilia appears to be fostered by at least two separate and distinct mindsets.
-One of these is illustrated in the horror movies “Willard” (1971), and its sequel “Ben” (1972).
+One of these is illustrated in two horror movies, namely “Willard” (1971), and its sequel “Ben” (1972).
 Both promoted the dark side of rodentiaphilia, with lasting effect.
-“Willard,” based on the short novel “Ratman’s Notebook” by Stephen Gilbert (published in 1968), features an unnamed misfit who relates better to rats than to humans.
-The psychology set forth in that novel and the two movies it spawned has probably influenced a fair fraction of the human psyche for as long as humans have been sentient.
+“Willard,” based on the short novel “Ratman’s Notebook” by Stephen Gilbert (published in 1968), features an unnamed misfit who relates better to rats than to his fellow humans.
+The psychology illustrated in that novel and the two movies it spawned has probably held sway over a fair fraction of the human psyche for as long as humans have been sentient.

-Those rebels who rail against established authority, and who feel disenfranchised, marginalized, or alienated from society likely see an important part of themselves in the human protagonists the films portray.
+For example, rebels who rail against established authority, and who feel disenfranchised, marginalized, or alienated from society, are likely to see an important part of themselves in the human protagonists the films portray.
 As a result, the rodent heroes that befriend those protagonists become models for the wild rats and mice they encounter in real life.
-If they perceive that society as a whole despises rats and mice, that’s all the more reason to love and protect them.
+If they perceive that human society as a whole despises rats and mice, that’s all the more reason to love and protect those furry creatures.

-Of the rodentiaphiles the author meets in his work these days, only a few appear to be influenced by the mindset described above.
+Of the rodentiaphiles the author meets in his work these days, only a few appear to espouse the mindset described above.
 The majority, instead, appear to take their cues from portrayals of rodents in roles that have them acting in ways that shore up the existing order, and that benefit mainstream society.

 In the early years of the 20th century, merchandising based on loving, friendly, and heroic rodents became a huge money maker, not only for the entertainment industry but for toy makers as well.
 Consider, for example, the lovable characters Mickey and Minnie Mouse, created in 1928.
-Since then those characters have produced $billions for the Walt Disney Company and firms like Fisher-Price that make toys based on them.
+Since then those characters have produced $billions for the Walt Disney Company, not to mention firms like Fisher-Price that make toys based on them.

 The Mickey Mouse Club, a popular American variety show, aired under various names on television from 1955 to 1996.
 It featured mostly teenaged stars and its targeted audience ranged from the very young to the very old.
 Viewers were invited to join the club and become actively involved in it.
 Many did, and — for a significant fraction of those — the experience changed their lives in ways reminiscent of a religious awakening.

 We’d be remiss if we neglected to mention that fearless righter of wrongs known as Mighty Mouse.
-Created in 1942, Mighty Mouse debuted in the short film “The Mouse of Tomorrow” as Super Mouse, retaining that name until the 8th film, in 1944, when the moniker was changed to Mighty Mouse.
+Created in 1942, the year one of the authors of this paper was born, Mighty Mouse debuted in the short film “The Mouse of Tomorrow” as Super Mouse, retaining that name until the 8th film, in 1944, when the moniker was changed to Mighty Mouse.
 Like the Mickey Mouse Club on a smaller scale, the Mighty Mouse Playhouse debuted in 1955 as a Saturday morning cartoon show that popularized the character far more than the original theatrical run.
 The Mighty Mouse Playhouse continued until 1967, and was revived in various forms through 1989.
-Its catchy theme song, “Here I Come to Save the Day!” was so popular that most of the kids (not to mention the adults) who regularly watched the Saturday morning episodes could recite the words from memory.
+Its catchy theme song, “Here I Come to Save the Day!” was so popular that most of the kids (not to mention the adults) who regularly watched the Saturday morning episodes could recite the words of several versions (all produced by Mitch Miller and his Orchestra) from memory.

-It is not hard to see how these and a host of similar memes have helped nurture a view that sees all rats and mice in a positive light.
-It is not at all surprising for the author to meet elderly men and women whose fondness for rats and mice have led them to tolerate, and even celebrate, the presence of rats and mice in their homes.
+It is not hard to see how these and a host of similar memes have helped nurture a positive view of rodents in general.
+It is not at all surprising for the authors to meet elderly men and women whose fondness for rats and mice have led them to tolerate, and even celebrate, the presence of these animals in their homes.
 Usually, it is the younger members of these folks’ families who initiate the service call to “fix” grandma’s or grandpa’s rodent problem.
 All too often, however, that work is doomed from the start.
 If grandma or grandpa refuse to stop feeding their furry friends, and won’t allow them to be trapped, almost nothing can be done.

 So, let’s bring this discussion back down to earth… Hardened, practically pathological cases of rodentiaphilia do exist, but they are somewhat rare.
-Less serious cases are much more common, and the author meets with people of all ages on a regular basis with people whose thought processes are influenced by at least some amount of rodentiaphilia.
-For the average, not-too-fanatical rodentiaphile, he’s learned, it’s ok if rats and mice are in their yards and alleyways, even if present in large numbers.
+Less serious cases are much more common, and the authors meet with people of all ages on a regular basis with people whose thought processes are influenced by at least some amount of rodentiaphilia.
+For the average, not-too-fanatical rodentiaphile, we’ve learned, it’s ok if rats and mice are in their yards and alleyways, even if present in large numbers.
 All that is needed is to keep them out of their homes and places of work.

 Though no serious epidemiologist would agree with that assessment, we all have our passions, and some are harmless while others are so ingrained as to appear to be practically impervious to logic, even when carried to an extreme that can only be termed pathological.
 For those who prefer to ignore reality to their hurt, rodentiaphilia — when applied to the point that wild rats and mice are permitted to live in close proximity to humans — can be a recipe for disaster.